aa4cc/fpga-generator/chaining_shield/README.md

 * Resistor R1 is intended as termination resistor for impedance matching.
 When the device was tested at 40kHz, it functioned without it, so I left it unpopulated.
 * Coaxial connectors labeled M1 to M4 only need to be populated on the master board.
 The boards which will be used on slave devices only need their S connector populated.

 **If you do decide to populate resistor R1**, make sure that you choose a suitably high value!
 The pins feeding the clock outputs (labeled M1 to M4) have series 50 ohm resistors enabled in the Quartus project design files.
-Consult the cyclone IV datasheet to make sure that your chosen value will not decrease the amlitude of the signal below the logic level threshold.
+Consult the cyclone IV datasheet to make sure that your chosen value will not decrease the amplitude of the signal below the logic level threshold.
 (The I/Os operate at 3,3V standard)